Josef Suk (violinist): Concert career

 From 1950 to 1952, he was the primarius of the Prague quartet; from 1953 to 1955, he was concertmaster of the dramatic orchestra of the National Theatre in Prague; and until 1957, he was a soloist of the Army artist company.

 His first significant success was a recital in Prague on 6 November 1954.
 Shortly after that George Szell invited him to the US to play with the Cleveland Orchestra.
 In 1958 he performed in Germany, Netherlands and Romania, then also in France and Belgium.

 In 1960 he was lent the Antonio Stradivari violin called Duc de Camposelice, made in 1710.
 Its former owner was Váša Příhoda, who donated it to the Czechoslovak state shortly before his death.
 Suk also played the Libon Stradivari and The Prince of Orange violin by Giuseppe Guarneri del Gesu.
 He also used an instrument by Přemysl Špidlen for a long time.

-In 1961 he was named as soloist of the Czech Philharmonic, playing on many of its tours and recitals.
+In 1961 Suk was named as soloist of the Czech Philharmonic, playing on many of its tours and recitals.
 He cooperated, and made numerous recordings, with the world's best orchestras, conductors and interpreters.
-He won many prizes for his recordings – Grand Prix du Disque for Debussy's and Janáček's sonatas, for the Dumky Trio by Dvořák with Jan Panenka and Miloš Sádlo, for the complete collection of Mozart's violin concerts with the Prague Chamber Orchestra conducted by Libor Hlaváček, for the Berg Concerto and for the concertos of Martinů.
+He won many prizes for his recordings – Grand Prix du Disque for Instrumental and Symphonic Music for Debussy's and Janáček's sonatas, for the Dumky Trio by Dvořák with Jan Panenka and Miloš Sádlo, for the complete collection of Mozart's violin concerts with the Pražský komorní orchestr [Prague Chamber Orchestra] conducted by Libor Hlaváček, for the Berg Concerto and for the concertos of Martinů.
+He again received the Grand Prix du Disque for other recordings from 1966 to 1978.

 He was also a violist and he recorded the Sinfonia Concertante by Mozart, playing both parts of violin and viola.
 With the Czech Philharmonic, conducted by Dietrich Fischer-Dieskau, he recorded Harold en Italie by Hector Berlioz.

 His violin art was characterized by a rotund and rich tone, glass-clear intonation and an idiomatic interpretation.
 Suk was one of the world's best interpreters of Bach, Mozart and Beethoven.
 His recordings of Dvořák's Violin Concerto are exemplary.

 From 1979 to 1986 he was a teacher at the Music College in Vienna.